 - Powerful analytics features can reduce your time to evidence:

-- Connections will visually show you how a file, a malicious payload for example, originated and where it and how.
+- Connections will visually show you how a file, a malicious payload for example, originated and where it went and how it got there.

 - Timeline will quickly establish an easy-to-follow timeline of events determining timestamps of infection and possibly patient zero.

 - You can analyze Linux artifacts coming from servers or other devices within your network that will help identify network traffic going to and from the infected device giving you clues as to how the attacker moved through your network and possible what other endpoints may be infected.

 - Remote acquisition of target endpoints can be performed, even when they’re not connected to your corporate network via VPN.
 Watch this video to see how you can perform remote acquisition of an off-network endpoint with AXIOM Cyber.

 - Capturing and analyzing RAM/memory will be imperative to understand what happened on the infected endpoint.

 Ensure your security perimeter is free from ransomware before network restoration

 On average, ransomware attacks cause 15 business days of downtime.
 Due to this inactivity, businesses lost around $8,500 an hour.8 Therefore, there is a real urgency to safely get the business fully operational again.